 PutTogether

 Week one.
 Picks are good but a little safe.
 The AI is learning.
-The reviewer accepts about seventy percent of daily recommendations as-is, swaps a piece on twenty-five percent, rerolls on five percent.
+The reviewer accepts about 70% of daily recommendations as-is, swaps a piece on 25%, rerolls on 5%.

 Week two.
 Recommendations get noticeably better.
-The cream silk cami bought for a wedding and never worn outside of one shows up in two weekday outfits styled in ways the reviewer would not have tried.
+A cream silk cami the reviewer bought for a single wedding and never wore otherwise shows up in two weekday outfits, styled as the daily-card paragraph calls a "Carolyn Bessette-Kennedy summer office combination."
 Both work.

 Week three.
 The reviewer stops opening the other apps in the morning.
-The daily card is fast enough (under five seconds) and good enough that it becomes the default.
-The tomorrow-vibe feature, setting the next day's occasion the night before, saves about ten minutes every morning.
+The daily card is fast enough (under five seconds from open to outfit) and the night-before tomorrow's vibe flow saves about ten minutes every morning.

 Week four.
-The portrait still feels personal.
-The recommendations have learned the reviewer's preference for slightly higher color contrast than the default.
-The app earned the subscription.
+The recommendations have learned the reviewer's preference for slightly higher color contrast than the model's default.
+The watercolor archive of the past 30 days reads as a personal lookbook rather than a styling log.

 Stylebook

 Setup (day 1).
 Painful.
 Two hours of manual upload, every piece photographed and tagged by hand.
-By the end of day one twenty-three pieces are in.
+By the end of day one, 23 pieces are in.

 Week one.
 Still uploading.
 Stylebook is fully manual, no AI assistance.
 By day seven the wardrobe is mostly populated.

-Week two through four.
+Weeks two through four.
 Once it's set up, Stylebook is the most powerful manual tool in the field.
-The calendar, the packing list, the wear tracking, the cost-per-wear; all of it works.
+The calendar, the packing list, the wear tracking, the cost-per-wear — all of it works.
 But there are no recommendations.
 Every morning the reviewer opens Stylebook to look at the closet, not to be told what to wear.

 Verdict: The connoisseur's choice.
 Slow start, sticky finish.
 Stylebook's 15+-year-refined manual catalog — built by co-founders Jess and Bill Atkins at Left Brain Right Brain — still has no equivalent.